shyamrock/openFDAWebApp/README.md

   Backend Server Technologies: Node JS, SailsJS
   Database: Redis for session store and MongoDB for model persistence
 ```
 The above technologies was chosen to enable a clear seperation of client and server; where all the calls are made through RESTful webservices.
 This allows for future enablement to mobile devices.
+Redis from Redis lab (SaaS) is used for session store sperate from the production server and MondoDB from Mongolab(SaaS) is used for data persistence.

 #####We used DigitalOcean IaaS for our deployment infrastructure.